 • Add silverbeet and simmer for a further 10 minutes.

-• Add cooked chicken to saucepan.
-Simmer for a further 2 minutes until chicken is throughly heated.
+• Add cooked chicken to the saucepan.
+Simmer for a further 2 minutes until the chicken is thoroughly heated.

 • Taste and season with salt.